Comparison of C Sharp and Java: Unsigned integers

 Unsigned integers were left out of Java deliberately because James Gosling believed that programmers would not understand how unsigned arithmetic works.In programming language design, one of the standard problems is that the language grows so complex that nobody can understand it.
 One of the little experiments I tried was asking people about the rules for unsigned arithmetic in C. It turns out nobody understands how unsigned arithmetic in C works.
 There are a few obvious things that people understand, but many people don't understand it.

+Java versions 8 and 9 added some limited built-in unsigned integer operations, but they are only exposed as static methods on the primitive wrapper classes; they operate on signed primitive integer types, treating them as if they were unsigned.